clodon2/GSU-REU/README.md

 # Identifying Top Performing  Providers: A Sheaf-theoretic Approach on Healthcare Networks
+By Corey Verkouteren, Djalil Sawadogo, Mehmet Aktas, and Esra Akbas

 This program is built to find the top healthcare providers within specific specialties in a given network.
 This network is modeled as a graph in networkx.
 In this program, we test 3 methods of finding top providers,